 A 20-megapixel full-frame image sensor, in-body stabilization, and a killer autofocus system that allows you to track just about any fast-moving subject make the EOS R6 Cannon’s best mirrorless camera.
-With continuous shooting speeds of 12 fps (mechanical shutter) or 20 fps (electronic shutter), it’s a great option for sport, wildlife, and action photography.
+With continuous shooting speeds of 12 fps (mechanical shutter) or 20 fps (electronic shutter), it’s an excellent option for sport, wildlife, and action photography.

 Designed with hybrid shooters in mind, it also delivers sharp 4K video at up to 60fps, along with a choice of 10-bit modes.
-Its vari-angle display supports touch for all functions, from tracking to autofocus to full menu navigation, and the well thought out ergonomics/interfaces make it easy to switch between video and stills shooting.
-Low light performance is excellent for both photo or video content thanks to a native ISO range of 100-102,400 that can be further expanded to 204,800.
+Its vari-angle display supports touch for all functions, from tracking to autofocus to full menu navigation, and the well-thought-out ergonomics/interfaces make it easy to switch between video and stills shooting.
+Low light performance is excellent for both photo and video content thanks to a native ISO range of 100-102,400 that can be further expanded to 204,800.